-The ACLU strives for an America free of discrimination against people with disabilities, where people with disabilities are valued, integrated members of society who have full access to education, homes, health care, jobs, and families.
-We are also committed to ensuring people with disabilities are no longer segregated into, and overrepresented in, civil and criminal institutions such as nursing homes, psychiatric hospitals, jails, and prisons.
+The ACLU strives for an America free of discrimination against people with disabilities; where people with disabilities are valued, integrated members of society who have full access to education, homes, health care, jobs, families, voting, and civic engagement.
+We are also committed to ensuring that people with disabilities are no longer segregated into, and overrepresented in, civil and criminal institutions such as nursing homes, psychiatric hospitals, jails, and prisons.

 What You Need To Know

 - 70% Seventy percent of public school students who are physically restrained or secluded have disabilities.

 - 60%Sixty percent of people in local jails have some form of mental disability.

 - $15,000 or lessForty-eight percent of people with disabilities have a personal income of $15,000 or less.

 People in the United States are profoundly uncomfortable with people who have disabilities, especially significant or visible disabilities.
 This has led, consciously or unconsciously, to health care, housing, and employment that segregates people with disabilities from the rest of society.